Chucky Mullins

-Roy Lee "Chucky" Mullins (July 8, 1969 – May 6, 1991) was an American football player at Ole Miss (University of Mississippi) best known for the devastating football injury that left him a quadriplegic.
+Roy Lee "Chucky" Mullins (July 8, 1969 – May 6, 1991) was an American college football cornerback who played for the Ole Miss Rebels.
+His career was ended by a football injury that left him a quadriplegic.

 Accident and aftermath

-Chucky Mullins was injured on October 28, 1989, during the Ole Miss Rebels' Homecoming game against the Vanderbilt Commodores in Oxford, Mississippi.
-Mullins plunged head-first into a tackle of Vanderbilt fullback Brad Gaines after a short pass attempt.
-The impact shattered four vertebrae in Mullins' cervical spine, immediately paralyzing him.
+Mullins was injured on October 28, 1989, during the Ole Miss Rebels homecoming game against the Vanderbilt Commodores.
+He plunged head-first into a tackle of Vanderbilt fullback Brad Gaines after a short pass attempt.
+The impact shattered four vertebrae in the cervical spine of Mullins, immediately paralyzing him.

-After being airlifted to Baptist Memorial Hospital in Memphis, Mullins underwent a tracheotomy and five-hour bone graft operation to fuse the vertebrae.
+After being airlifted to Baptist Memorial Hospital in Memphis, Tennessee, Mullins underwent a tracheotomy and five-hour bone graft operation to fuse the vertebrae.
 Mullins never regained sensation below his neck.
-After months of intensive physical therapy, however, Mullins was eventually able to move a hand across his body and touch his chest.
+After months of intensive physical therapy, however, he was eventually able to move a hand across his body and touch his chest.

-As soon as the injury occurred, Mullins became the recipient of a huge outpouring of community support.
-Ole Miss fans, college football fans in the South and people from all over the nation immediately began to donate money towards Mullins' growing medical expenses.
+Mullins became the recipient of donations of money towards his medical expenses.
+Ole Miss established the "Chucky Mullins Trust Fund" to properly manage the donations.
+The city of Oxford donated land for a specially designed, handicap-accessible house for Mullins.
+Donations to the trust fund eventually exceeded $1 million.
 President George H. W. Bush visited Mullins in his hospital room and encouraged him while on a visit to Memphis.
-Soon, Ole Miss established the "Chucky Mullins Trust Fund" to properly manage the donations.
-The city of Oxford donated land for a specially-designed, handicap-accessible house for Mullins.
-Donations to the trust fund eventually exceeded $1 million.

 Mullins returned to Ole Miss on June 20, 1990, to complete his undergraduate studies.

 Death

-Less than a year after returning to school, Mullins was stricken by a pulmonary embolism, caused by blood clots formed by inactivity and poor circulation.
+Less than a year after returning to school, Mullins was stricken by a pulmonary embolism, which are blood clots formed by inactivity and poor circulation.
 He died in the hospital on May 6, 1991, and was buried in his home town of Russellville, Alabama.